Dates through June 5, 2020, are now available.

 When can we visit?

-Generally, field trips can be scheduled on all dates with the exception of Free Days and holidays.
+Generally, field trips can be scheduled on all dates with the exception of school breaks and holidays.
 You can even book a weekend visit!

 How much does it cost?